infosoftas/info-subscription-doc/source/general/auth.rst

     Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImtpZCI6Imhxb2k2Z19yanhEdmtuWmVKNDVIWk9UbnhkeHNrSnVldTRCdE04ajRQTFUifQ.eyJpc3MiOiJodHRwczovL3FhbG9naW5zNC5iMmNsb2dpbi5jb20vZDgxODM4NGEtZjZjZS00ZDJhLWIwNWEtMjI5NTUxZjY4YTJhL3YyLjAvIiwiZXhwIjoxNjY0MjkyOTg2LCJuYmYiOjE2NjQyODkzODYsImF1ZCI6IjcyNjM4OWJiLTVmODAtNDdlOC1hMTE1LTk0MjcxMTlmOTI5OSIsInRpZCI6ImQ4MTgzODRhLWY2Y2UtNGQyYS1iMDVhLTIyOTU1MWY2OGEyYSIsImNvcnJlbGF0aW9uSWQiOiIzZDM2NjAzNi1kMWYzLTQyYjctOGMzMC1lNWI2ZDAzZGIzMTEiLCJzY3AiOiJhcGlhZG1pbiIsImF6cGFjciI6IjEiLCJzdWIiOiI3MWQ3ZTNhMS0yMTA3LTQ5ZmUtOTZiMy00ZGFiM2JhYmM4NDgiLCJvaWQiOiI3MWQ3ZTNhMS0yMTA3LTQ5ZmUtOTZiMy00ZGFiM2JhYmM4NDgiLCJ2ZXIiOiIyLjAiLCJhenAiOiJmNmY4OWQ5Ni02N2VjLTQ1ZWQtYmJjOS0xMTExMmE0OTUxZDAiLCJpYXQiOjE2NjQyODkzODZ9.Y2syarjQxh1Bxc6W9vsnXo6TvOgFZZGb4cy21wZNzHy6s3lXmmuUtQ-Aae7CODXYhgLtE5PEmcgGzBSlxVbW_MM937e1yx6y0fDgr9wONcFc5RRxjYZctXVOH38TMWj2p-LSOSGZPgVH_CD1vEsA05urszP4QllkQwhHY5RN7Y-1PI-KupPkIocddJchl3jw_HB8_iIP9IjUhxptH6bAXjDwnzoVbMVVfCy4qMpf4EpxsbOP9nUdyhDJBHnTmYamnOKEk6JfDMJ1Y_f2seLK9HZ7GVT2RL7hn1X7zgL474LgOVOwOk8VolTzHOxV2kmacAVUlL0X6x0mfpAEEh9j8Q

-If the client that obatined the token is allowed to communicate with the API, the request will go through, and otherwise you will get an ``403 Forbidden`` error.
+If the client that obtained the token is allowed to communicate with the API, the request will go through, and otherwise you will get an ``403 Forbidden`` error.
 Requests with invalid tokens, or without tokens will be presented with a ``HTTP 401`` error.

-Authorization Flows or Grant Types
+Authorisation Flows or Grant Types
 ==================================
-There are multiple ways to authorize an application to work with an API, in OAuth2 lingo these different flows are called grant types.
+There are multiple ways to authorise an application to work with an API, in OAuth2 lingo these different flows are called grant types.
 Depending on your use case, you may use the flow you are most comfortable with.

 For machine to machine interaction, with no end-users involved, the recommended option is to use `client_credentials` grant type.